BillCruise/SICP/README.md

 Scheme solutions to exercises in [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

+You can find long-form explanations to many of these solutions on my blog at [The SICP Challenge](http://www.billthelizard.com/2009/10/sicp-challenge.html).

 ## Chapter 1: Building Abstractions with Procedures

 ### 1.1 The Elements of Programming